Queenstown Venues Leading the Way in Sustainable Tourism

 Image by Queenstown NZ

 25 minutes from the centre of Queenstown, Gibbston Valley Winery is the culmination of the best Queenstown has to offer: a stunning winery right next to the bubbling waters of Kawarau River.
 They have been practicing sustainable tourism and winemaking for over five years, with organic winemaking at the centre of their ethos.
 As this requires biodiversity, Gibbston Valley Winery has taken essential steps in being environmentally friendly.
-With Gibbston serving as the home for a duo of rare lizards of New Zealand, they have set up a conservation area above the river in order to allow them to flourish.
+With Gibbston serving as the home for a duo of rare lizards of New Zealand, they have set up a conservation area above the river to allow them to flourish.
 Continuing in this organic fashion, their organic waste is disposed on an on-site worm farm and compost bins to help the chef’s garden thrive; the garden is chemical-, fertilizer- and pesticide-free.
 With the plant life prospering and their unique landscape at Gibbston Valley, they have decided to set up an apiary near Tom’s creek, harvesting a sustainable source of honey from the bees that have now made it their home.
 The restaurant also has a careful recycling regime, with no more plastic or harmful packaging, instead choosing compostable Stone Paper Packaging from a Kiwi company that has seen 150,000 litres of rubbish diverted from landfills each year.
 In their spa and lodge, they have adopted the same sustainable outlook, with local and environmentally-conscience suppliers on hand, supplying everything from handmade soap to bamboo toothbrushes.

 Image by Wallpaper

-Overlooking Lake Wakatipu and settled on 3 acres of alpine hillside, Sherwood is a unique and refreshing space for anyone that is fortunate enough to be their guest.
+Overlooking Lake Wakatipu and settled on 3 acres of alpine hillside, Sherwood is a unique and refreshing space for anyone fortunate enough to be their guest.
 Their goal was to create a space that allows people to connect with nature, so practicing sustainable tourism comes hand in hand with their doctrine.
 They have chosen to make conscious choices concerning construction and energy output.
 Sherwood is one of the largest private solar installs in New Zealand, currently generating more energy than is required by their hotel, with 248 high efficiency multi-crystalline solar panels across all roof surfaces.
 Their own garden - sustained and run using biodynamic principles - produces over 60% of their vegetable and herb requirements.
-All food waste is run through a bio-digester and returned to the garden as compost; all glass, paper and plastic is recycled whenever possible.
+All food waste is run through a bio-digester and returned to the garden as compost; all glass, paper and plastic are recycled whenever possible.
 Within their space, they have focused on upcycling, recycling and repurposing, from Italian army blankets used as curtains to recycled cork panels for wall linings.
 Sherwood also practices sustainable and healthy programmes in the community, focused on guests’ growth and learning through yoga, pilates, massage, garden produce swaps, markets, cultural offerings and so much more.

 Fishbone Bar & Grill